Hyle-org/examples/README.md

 This repository is a collection of examples of contracts and programs that can be deployed and used on Hylé.

-Hylé does not have a native execution environment, smart contracts do not execute code on Hylé, they describe a verifiation logic for a particular program.
+Hylé does not have a native execution environment, smart contracts do not execute code on Hylé, they describe a verification logic for a particular program.

 ### Structure